ikergarcia1996/Easy-Translate/README.md

 - **facebook/nllb-200-distilled-600M**: <https://huggingface.co/facebook/nllb-200-distilled-600M>

 ### Other MT Models supported
 We support every MT model in the 🤗 Hugging Face's Hub.
-If you find one that doesn't work, please open an issue for us to fix it or a PR with the fix.
+If you find a model that doesn't work, please open an issue for us to fix it or a PR with the fix.
 This includes, among many others:
 - **Small100**: <https://huggingface.co/alirezamsh/small100>
 - **Mbart many-to-many / many-to-one**: <https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt>
 - **Opus MT**: <https://huggingface.co/Helsinki-NLP/opus-mt-es-en>